MorFinGauNTT/Online-Retail-Big-Data-Engineering-Project/README.md

 The project includes clear and informative visualizations:

 Bar Chart: Showcasing the top 10 most sold products.
-Bar Chart: Displaying the top 10 countries by sales volume.
-These visualizations help highlight the key insights obtained from the dataset.
+Bar Chart: Displaying the top 10 countries by sales volume.(You can reach to graphs via report.pdf) These visualizations help highlight the key insights obtained from the dataset.

 Implementation Details